BPDU Guard

 <30-86400> timer-interval(sec)

-To set a custom interval, for example 30 seconds:
+For example we set a custom interval of 30 seconds:

 SW2(config)# errdisable recovery interval 30

-This setting applies to all active errdisable recovery causes.
+This timer applies to all active errdisable recovery causes.

 5. Conclusion